bishan-batel/bogosort/README.md

 5. Bogosort
 6. Print out the sorted array

-Each program hsould also have (at minimum) these methods / functions
+Each program should also have (at minimum) these methods / functions

 - swap method for array
 - bogosort method